objectivedynamics42/studio-one/RecordingNotes.md

 Viewing the console:
 View | Console (F3)

-The inputs tab can be opened and closed by clicking on the ->| icon on the left of the console https://www.youtube.com/watch?v=ZCJN9XxtPM4
+TODO Make proper markdown links and update the text The inputs tab can be opened and closed by clicking on the ->| icon on the left of the console https://www.youtube.com/watch?v=ZCJN9XxtPM4

+TODO Make proper markdown links and update the text
 On the AudioBox iTwo, turn the input level shaft encoder down to zero and then edge it up gradualy while playing pretty hard in between increments.
 You want the input level to be in the range -12db to -10db https://youtu.be/koho2W8FRkY?t=419